Bark Stripping by Fox, Gray, Red, and Ground Squirrels

 - Pregnant females often don’t eat just prior to giving birth.
 Bark stripping may be their way of responding to the pain.

-- Squirrels may strip bark simply because they enjoy doing it.
-Just like
+- Squirrels may strip bark simply because they enjoy doing it, just as some people enjoy doing less than ordinary activities.

 - We may never have a complete understanding of why bark-stripping occurs.